Ethena Staked USDe (SUSDE) Price Reaches $1.10 on Top Exchanges

-Ethena Staked USDe (SUSDE) traded down 0% against the dollar during the 24 hour period ending at 20:00 PM ET on September 22nd.
-In the last week, Ethena Staked USDe has traded 0.2% higher against the dollar.
-Ethena Staked USDe has a total market cap of $1.25 billion and approximately $4.94 million worth of Ethena Staked USDe was traded on exchanges in the last day.
-One Ethena Staked USDe token can now be purchased for $1.10 or 0.00001738 BTC on major exchanges.
+Ethena Staked USDe (SUSDE) traded down 0% against the dollar during the 1 day period ending at 0:00 AM E.T. on September 24th.
+Ethena Staked USDe has a total market cap of $1.23 billion and $7.05 million worth of Ethena Staked USDe was traded on exchanges in the last day.
+One Ethena Staked USDe token can currently be bought for approximately $1.10 or 0.00001710 BTC on popular cryptocurrency exchanges.
+In the last week, Ethena Staked USDe has traded up 0.2% against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.